Documentation Index

 Single select and multi select filters can include an optional search field at the top of their popovers.
 The search field allows users to filter the available options by typing, making it easier to find specific items in large lists.
 The implementing team controls how the search filters the items through callback functions.Behavior

 The filter drawer is a side panel that displays all available filters in a unified interface.
 It maintains draft state for all filters until the user clicks Apply, enabling batch updates.
 The drawer includes a Clear All button that resets all filters to their default states.
-This batch filtering approach allows users to make multiple filter changes before committing them.Overflow
+This batch filtering approach allows users to make multiple filter changes before committing them.Drawer-only Filters

 Wrapping

-Users can navigate the Toolbar Filters using standard keyboard controls.| Key | Description |
+Users can navigate the Filter Bar using standard keyboard controls.| Key | Description |

 |---|---|